How are childhood cancers treated?

 - Pediatric oncology nurses: nurses who specialize in caring for children with cancer

-- Nurse practitioners and physician assistants: nurses and other professionals who are specially trained and licensed to practice medicine alongside doctors
+- Nurse practitioners (NPs) and physician assistants (PAs): nurses and other professionals who are specially trained and licensed to practice medicine alongside doctors

-Childhood cancer treatment involves many professionals other than nurses and doctors, too.
+The team can also include many professionals other than nurses and doctors.
 Children’s cancer centers have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and care for the entire family.
 For more information, see our document Children Diagnosed With Cancer: Understanding the Health Care System.

 Getting the best treatment possible

 Treating children with cancer requires special expertise.
 Today, most children with cancer are treated at specialized children’s cancer centers.
 These centers are often members of the Children’s Oncology Group (COG).
-All of these centers are linked to a university and most are connected with a children’s hospital.
 Going to a hospital that specializes in treating childhood cancer helps ensure that a child gets the best available cancer treatment.

 These centers offer the most up-to-date-treatment by conducting clinical trials (studies of promising new therapies).
 Children’s cancer centers often conduct many clinical trials at any one time, and in fact most children treated at these centers take part in a clinical trial as part of their treatment.

-If your child qualifies for a clinical trial, you will have to decide whether or not to enter (enroll) your child into it.
+If your child qualifies for a clinical trial, it’s up to you whether or not to enter (enroll) your child into it.
 Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents’ consent is accepted.